 Tourism is vital to the North York Moors National Park.
-We currently have 8.38 million visitors annually, generating spend of £730m and supporting 11,290 full time equivalent jobs.
+Pre-covid, we had 8.38 million visitors annually, generating spend of £749m and supporting 11,290 full time equivalent jobs.

 The National Park Authority recognises the significant role that tourism plays in the economy of the area and we're keen to work with local businesses to encourage visitors to stay longer and spend more, sustainably, while raising the profile of the North York Moors.

 Tourism facts and figures

 Each year, we commission Global Tourism Solutions (UK) Ltd. to estimate the economic impact of tourism in the National Park and surrounding area of influence, through the use of STEAM (Scarborough Tourism Economic Activity Monitor).

 STEAM uses locally-derived data from a variety of sources including tourist information centres, visitor attractions and events, accommodation bedstocks and occupancy rates.
 Data is analysed to produce estimates of the number of visitors, visitor days, employment supported by tourism, and revenue generated.